gthvn1/crashtos/Readme.md

       or a "bin" file.
 If we found a "bin" file execute it, if it is a "txt" file display its contents.
 If it is another extension do nothing.
       Example: *editor* should start the editor
+  - NOTE: We don't do that exactly.
+Currently when stage2 starts we are looking for "editor" in file table and load it.
+So when the user enter "editor" it is already loaded.
+And it is still a command...
+But now information are read from file table.
 - [ ] Use graphics instead of BIOS Video services (interrupt 10h)
 - [ ] Use PIO to access disk instead of BIOS Disk services (interrupt 13h)
 - [ ] Setup GDT